 Map:

-Other places designed by Hundertwasser
+Other places in Vienna designed by Hundertwasser

 Another less-known building is located in the north of the city, right outside the Spittelau subway station (U4 and U6 lines stop there).
 This is a power plant building that deals with converting waste into energy.
 The building is interesting and very different from the landscape, as befits a building in the unique style of the wonderful artist.